joeywhelan/ech-psc/assets/article.md

 ![cover image](cover.png)

 # Elastic/GCP Private Service Connect Integration
-I cover deployment of [Elastic Cloud Hosted (ECH)](https://www.elastic.co/cloud/) and [Google Cloud Platform (GCP)](https://cloud.google.com/?hl=en) [Private Service Connect (PSC)](https://docs.cloud.google.com/vpc/docs/private-service-connect) via [Terraform](https://developer.hashicorp.com/terraform) in this article.
+I cover the deployment of [Elastic Cloud Hosted (ECH)](https://www.elastic.co/cloud/) and [Google Cloud Platform (GCP)](https://cloud.google.com/?hl=en) [Private Service Connect (PSC)](https://docs.cloud.google.com/vpc/docs/private-service-connect) via [Terraform](https://developer.hashicorp.com/terraform) in this article.
 The following areas are covered:
 - Deployment of an ECH cluster on GCP via Terraform
 - Creation of a PSC endpoint to that cluster via Terraform
 - Creation of a test VM on GCP via Terraform
 - Deployment and execution of a minimal latency testing Python app against the external and PSC connections to ECH

 PSC enables the connection of existing GCP services to ECH, keeping that traffic on the Google backbone.
-Internet egress is avoided.
-There are performance and cost benefits from the use of PSC.
+Internet ingress/egress is avoided; therefore, there are performance and cost benefits from the use of PSC.

 # Architecture